 Unemployment Insurance Fraud, Unemployment Benefits Fraud & Department of Economic Security (DES) Fraud

 Any person who knowingly makes a false statement or representation believing it to be false or who knowingly fails to disclose a material fact in order to obtain or increase a benefit or other payment under this chapter either for himself or for another person, or under an employment security law of another state, the federal government or a foreign government, is guilty of a class 6 felony.
 Each such false statement or representation or failure to disclose a material fact shall constitute a separate offense.

-DES does prosecute these actions as Class 6 felonies under Arizona law and seeks full restitution from those charged.
-In fact, DES has specific sections of its website dedicated to unemployment insurance fraud and provides an online form for reporting unemployment insurance fraud.
+The DES prosecutes these actions as class 6 felonies under Arizona law and seeks full restitution from those who are charged.
+In fact, the DES has specific sections of its website dedicated to unemployment insurance fraud and provides an online form for reporting unemployment insurance fraud.

 Contact Professionals Who Understand

 If you have been charged or suspect that you may be charged with unemployment compensation fraud in Arizona, you should contact an attorney to discuss your case immediately.
 The knowledgeable and experienced attorneys at the Phoenix, Arizona law firm of MayesTelles PLLC are available to discuss the specific details of your Arizona unemployment insurance fraud case with you in a free consultation any time day or night.

 Call (602) 428-7104 to speak to an attorney today.